ZachOhara/Bukkit-CraftBan/README.md

 ## Installation

-Download the "Location Manager v___.jar" from the root folder of this repository, or check out the [releases page](https://github.com/ZachOhara/Bukkit-CraftBan/releases) and download the latest version.
+Download the "CraftBan v___.jar" from the root folder of this repository, or check out the [releases page](https://github.com/ZachOhara/Bukkit-CraftBan/releases) and download the latest version.
 Drop either file into the 'plugins' folder on your server.

 ## Added Commands: